maxwu/go-sio/README.md

 ## API reference (summary)

- `type StringLineFilter func(string) (string, error)`
-    - Filter applied to each line read by StreamReader.
-Return empty string to drop the line, return a non-empty string to emit it.
-Return an error to abort reading.
+- `type StringLineFilter func(string) (string, error)`: filter applied to each line read by StreamReader.
+Return an empty string to drop a line; return an error to abort reading.
-    - Create a new StreamReader.
-If `r` is nil this returns nil.
-If `f` is nil a no-op filter is used.
+- `var ErrNilReader error`: returned when calling StreamReader.Read on a nil receiver.
+- `var NopFilter StringLineFilter`: a pass-through filter used when `nil` is provided.
+- `type StreamReader`: an io.Reader that emits filtered lines.
+- `func NewStreamReader(r io.Reader, f StringLineFilter) *StreamReader`: creates a StreamReader; returns nil when `r` is nil; falls back to NopFilter when `f` is nil.
-    - Wrap a ReadCloser and only yield lines that are valid JSON (uses encoding/json.Valid).
+- `func NewJSONFilterReadCloser(r io.ReadCloser) io.ReadCloser`: wraps `r` and only yields lines that are valid JSON (uses `encoding/json.Valid`).
-    - Wraps the provided ReadCloser with an io.TeeReader that writes to `w` while still exposing Close.
-    - Utility to combine a Reader and a Closer into a single io.ReadCloser.
+- `type TeeReaderCloser struct { ... }`

-- `func NewTeeReaderCloser(r io.ReadCloser, w io.Writer) *TeeReaderCloser`
-  - Wraps the provided ReadCloser with an io.TeeReader that writes to `w` while still exposing Close.
+- `func NewTeeReaderCloser(r io.ReadCloser, w io.Writer) *TeeReaderCloser`: wraps `r` with an io.TeeReader that writes to `w` while preserving `Close`.
 - `type ReadCloser struct { io.Reader; io.Closer }`
-- `func NewReadCloser(r io.Reader, c io.Closer) *ReadCloser`
-  - Utility to combine a Reader and a Closer into a single io.ReadCloser.
+- `func NewReadCloser(r io.Reader, c io.Closer) *ReadCloser`: utility to combine a Reader and a Closer into a single io.ReadCloser.

 ## Notes and behaviour